AmbireTech/adex-protocol/README.md

 A monetary reward given by the advertiser to the publisher upon a successful delivery of a bid.
 The reward has to be in a cryptocurrency supported by the underlying blockchain network - for example, for the Ethereum implementation this will be any fungible token or ether.

-#### Delivery period
+#### Delivery commitment

-The delivery period refers to the on-chain commitment between a publisher and an advertiser that the condition of the bid will be delivered.
+The delivery commitment refers to the on-chain commitment between a publisher and an advertiser that the condition of the bid will be delivered.

 #### Off-chain event aggregation (OCEAN)

 **O**ff-**c**hain **e**vent **a**ggregatio**n** (**OCEAN**) is our approach to scaling.
-Within AdEx, anything between the beginning and the end of a delivery period is tracked off-chain (e.g. clicks, impressions), and committed on-chain by the validators at the end.
+Within AdEx, anything between the beginning and the end of a delivery commitment is tracked off-chain (e.g. clicks, impressions), and committed on-chain by the validators at the end.

 #### OCEAN channel

 An OCEAN channel is an on-chain committment that off-chain events that meet certain conditions will transpire during a certain time period.

-The delivery period (`DeliveryPeriod`) is a specific use of an OCEAN channel.
+The delivery commitment (`DeliveryCommitment`) is a specific use of an OCEAN channel.

 The result of an OCEAN channel can be used in on-chain logic.
-In the case of the delivery period, the reward will be sent to the publisher on success, or back to the advertiser on failure.
+In the case of the delivery commitment, the reward will be sent to the publisher on success, or back to the advertiser on failure.

 #### Validators